A Brief History

 Meanwhile, the government and skeptics of the conspiracy theorists claim to poke holes in the accounts of witnesses, showing alleged inconsistencies and accusing them of faulty memory or just making stuff up.
 Two skeptics published a theory about the creation of a “myth” surrounding the Roswell incident they called “Roswellian Syndrome.”
 Even some ardent UFO researchers discount the Roswell incident as not a genuine UFO encounter, while on the other hand government officials (such as the New Mexico governor) have been rebuffed by the government when trying to access government files under the cover of official secrets.

 Meanwhile, the controversy rages on, and popular culture continues to inundate us with one Roswell related story or movie after another.
 What is the real truth?
 With the government withholding some key information, it is impossible to say.
-What do you think?
+Question for students (and subscribers): What do you think?
+Please let us know in the comments section below this article.

 For more information, please see…